bot16665/Localinks-web-app/README.md

 | `npm run start` | Start production server       |
 | `npm run lint`  | Run ESLint                    |

+## Design Reference

+A `design-reference/` folder in this repo contains the source design files.
+If you want to make UI changes, check there first for the intended look and feel — feel free to update it and have fun with it! 🎨

 ## Contributing

 1. Fork the repo